Denmark

 Tax residents in Spain with income from Denmark

-(The content of this document is merely informative and has been prepared for informative purposes.
-For more information you can consult directly the Personal Income Tax Law)
+(The content of this document is for informational purposes only and has been prepared for educational purposes only.
+For more information, you can consult the Personal Income Tax Law directly.

 I.- Tax residence